sys6-exe/SanRaksha/docs/EVALUATION.md

-# SanRaksha Evaluation and Resume Metrics
+# SanRaksha Evaluation and Metrics

 This document separates **reproducible measurements**, **saved notebook results**, and **code-verifiable product scope**.
 Do not combine them into a single "pipeline